pingcap/tispark/docs/userguide.md

 ## Environment Setup

-+ The current version of TiSpark supports Spark 2.1.
-For Spark 2.0 and Spark 2.2, it has not been fully tested yet .
-It does not support any versions earlier than 2.0.
++ The current version of TiSpark supports Spark 2.3+.
+It does not support any versions earlier than 2.3.
 + TiSpark requires JDK 1.8+ and Scala 2.11 (Spark2.0 + default Scala version).
 + TiSpark runs in any Spark mode such as YARN, Mesos, and Standalone.